graphprotocol/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 ### 3.5 Cross-Space Interoperability

-* Any entity in one space can reference entities in another by including their UUIDs along with optional space IDs in relations.
+* Any entity in one space can reference entities in another by including their IDs along with optional space IDs in relations.
 * This design forms a **global unified graph**, where independent communities can interlink information without centralized coordination.

 ## 4. Core Data Model